openconnectivityfoundation/swagger2x/src/templates/IOTivity-lite/readme.md

 - the generated file is renamed to the simpleserver_windows.c file in the apps folder.
     - current file is kept.
 - use the existing visual studio project in folder &lt;installation folder&gt;/port/windows
-- note that there are 3 project, 1 for the library, 1 for the client and 1 for server.
+- note that there are multiple projects:
+    - project for the library,
+    - project for the server

 Note: to reduce the amount of debug information, remove OC_DEBUG from the compile flags in the property menu.
-      please do this for the library.
+      please do this for the __library__.

 # CTT instructions
 - When CTT pops up: "reset to on-boarding state" means one needs to: